AdobeDocs/destination-sdk.en/help/audience-metadata-management.md

 ### Use case 3 - Your destination honors the Experience Platform segment ID, users don't need to manually input mapping ID

-If your destination system honors the Experience Platform segment ID space, you must configure a template.
-Users do not have to populate segment mapping ID when activating a segment.
+If your destination system honors the Experience Platform segment ID space, you can configure this in your audience metadata template.
+Users do not have to populate a segment mapping ID when activating a segment.

 ## Generic and extensible audience template {#generic-and-extensible}